-As a result, if you wish to travel solo in Crete during those months, you can certainly visit the island.
+As a result, if you wish to travel solo to Crete during those months, you can certainly visit a lot on the island.
 Just remember that you will not be able to swim as the waters are a bit cold.

 As for the best time to travel to Crete on your own, the answer is easy: September.
 The excess heat of the summer is almost over while the waters are still warm enough to swim.